temporalio/temporal-development-patterns-whitepapers/statemachine-vs-temporal/README.md

 ![generic-workflow-01](https://github.com/temporalio/temporal-development-patterns-whitepapers/assets/1110569/462e7e65-dfcb-4527-b9cf-4b689339bf06)

 A document intended for publishing is submitted for processing.
-The document goes through two phases, Graphic Edit and Copy Edit simultaneously.
-Then when both phases complete the document is passed on for publication.
+The document goes through two phases, Graphic Edit and Copy Edit, simultaneously.
+Then, when both phases complete the document is passed on for publication.

 The source code for the State Machine project is [here](./statemachine).